mdabrowski1990/uds/docs/source/pages/user_guide/addressing.rst

 Addressing
 ==========
-The :ref:`addressing <knowledge-base-addressing>` related implementation that is common for all networks is located in :mod:`uds.addressing` sub-package.
-Each network type has its own specific implementation for addressing information encoding and extracting from packets.
+The :ref:`addressing <knowledge-base-addressing>` related implementation common to all networks is located in the :mod:`uds.addressing` sub-package.
+Each network type has its own specific implementation for encoding addressing information and extracting it from packets.

 AddressingType
 --------------
-:class:`~uds.addressing.addressing_type.AddressingType` class is enum with all possible UDS :ref:`addressing <knowledge-base-addressing>` types defined in it.
+:class:`~uds.addressing.addressing_type.AddressingType` is an enum containing all possible UDS :ref:`addressing <knowledge-base-addressing>` types.

 Methods:

-- :meth:`~uds.utilities.enums.ValidatedEnum.is_member`
-- :meth:`~uds.utilities.enums.ValidatedEnum.validate_member`
+- :meth:`~uds.utilities.enums.ValidatedEnum.is_member` – check if a value is a valid enum member
+- :meth:`~uds.utilities.enums.ValidatedEnum.validate_member` – validate and convert a value to an enum member

 **Example code:**